 - Communication problems like forgetting how to speak English, and reverting to speaking only Dutch.

 - Losing the ability to do simple, familiar activities such as collecting eggs and stacking the trays.

 - Personal care challenges such as putting on clothes backwards or losing dentures.

 - Disturbed sleep patterns – waking up in the night and not understanding why it's dark.

 - Hallucinations and anxiety about people in the house.

 For the majority of this journey Martin has been Ineke's main caregiver, with additional support provided from family members and personal support workers.

-Recently, in early November, the difficult decision was made for Ineke to move from the farm to a long term care home in nearby Palmerston.
+In early November of 2017, the difficult decision was made for Ineke to move from the farm to a long term care home in nearby Palmerston.